NyawiraMuturi/Ello/README.md

 I implemented several performance optimizations in the application to improve speed and efficiency, including:

 1. **Lazy Loading**: Deferring the loading of non-essential resources until they are needed.
 This reduced initial page load times and improved the overall responsiveness of the application.
 2. **Caching**: For better user experience, all session data is cached using local storage.
+Refresh the browser and test it out.
 3. **Code Splitting**: Leveraged code splitting techniques and SOLID principles to split the application into smaller, more manageable chunks.
 Resulting in faster load times and better resource utilization.
 4. **Data Structures**: I finally got to use a hashmap.
 Yaaayyy!!!
 My search function uses 0(1) time complexity which significantly improves resource utilization.